European mole

 Despite being common and widespread in England, Wales and, to a lesser extent, Scotland, moles are rarely seen.
-Instead, their presence is belied by the fruits of their labour, which typically take the form of spoil heaps above their tunnel entrances that we call “molehills”.
+Instead, their presence is belied by the fruits of their labour, which typically take the form of spoil heaps above their tunnel entrances that we call "molehills".
 Despite their subterranean activity making them a pest of gardeners and farmers, moles help aerate and loosen soil, which promotes plant growth, and eat many species of invertebrate that are known to damage plants and commercial crops.
 The soil turned out of their tunnels into the molehill also make excellent potting soil.
+Indeed, moles were known as Moldewarps ('earth throwers') from at least the 1300s, although today the term has come to mean a sneaky or underhand person.

 The European mole at a glance

-Threats: Often killed by predators, but apparently distasteful and so frequently left uneaten.
-Predators include birds of prey (tawny owls and buzzards), herons, egrets, stoats, weasels and foxes; some taken by domestic cats and dogs.
-Mammalian predators seem most likely to discard the carcass, while birds will eat them (typically tail first), which is presumably a reflection of many birds having fewer taste receptors than mammals.
-Tooth wear leading to starvation appears a major causes of death.
-No longer widely hunted for pelts, although commonly killed as garden/agricultural pests, particularly on livestock farms where stepping into molehills can result in horses or cattle breaking legs.
-Not considered endangered, although true numbers and distribution remain tentative.
-An estimate in 1995 put UK population at around 31 million, and a more recent (2018) review suggested this had risen to about 41.4 million but this is based on increases in range since the earlier survey and confidence in the number is low.
+Threats: Often killed by predators, but apparently distasteful, moles are frequently discarded.
+Predators include birds of prey (particularly tawny owls and buzzards), herons, egrets, stoats, weasels, and foxes; some are taken by domestic cats and dogs.
+Mammalian predators seem more likely to discard the carcass than birds, which eat them (typically tail first) -- this is presumably a reflection of many birds having fewer taste receptors than mammals.
+Tooth wear leading to starvation appears a major cause of death, as does being killed by vehicles on country roads during the breeding and dispersal periods.

 Bibliography